-CHANGE PROCESS TO AMEND THIS REGISTER.
+CHANGE PROCESS TO AMEND THIS REGISTER

 AEMO is responsible for maintaining weather related information described in this document.

 At least 10 business days prior to making any amendment to weather related information below, AEMO must inform the Gas Retail Consultative Forum (GRCF) of the change.